springernature/frontend-playbook/progressive-enhancement.md

 # Progressive Enhancement

-## What is Progressive Enhancement
+## What is progressive enhancement

-## Why we use Progressive Enhancement
+## Why we use progressive enhancement

 ## Common concerns